-All agencies, including the Council of the Inspectors General on Integrity and Efficiency (CIGIE), may nominate up to 9 percent of their respective career SES and SL/ST populations.
-Inspectors General should nominate executives separately from the parent agency through the CIGIE, as provided by section 14 of the Inspector General Reform Act of 2008.
+All agencies, small and large, including the Council of the Inspectors General on Integrity and Efficiency (CIGIE), may nominate up to 9 percent of their respective career SES and SL/ST populations.
+Inspectors General should nominate executives through the CIGIE, as provided by section 14 of the Inspector General Reform Act of 2008.